Breakthrough Junior Challenge

 The Breakthrough Prize was created to honor important advancements in the categories of Fundamental Physics, Life Sciences and Mathematics.
 The Breakthrough Prizes were founded by Sergey Brin and Anne Wojcicki, Yuri and Julia Milner, and Mark Zuckerberg and Priscilla Chan.
 The Breakthrough Prize aims to celebrate the best scientific work and inspire the next generation of scientists.

-Khan Academy is a nonprofit with a mission to provide a free, world-class education for anyone, anywhere.
-We believe learners of all ages should have unlimited access to free educational content they can master at their own pace.
-We use intelligent software, deep data analytics and intuitive user interfaces to help students and teachers around the world.
-Our resources cover preschool through early college education, including math, biology, chemistry, physics, economics, finance, history, grammar and more.
-We offer free personalized SAT test prep in partnership with the test developer, the College Board.
-Khan Academy has been translated into dozens of languages, and 100 million people use our platform worldwide every year.
-For more information, visit www.khanacademy.org, join us on Facebook or follow us on Twitter at @khanacademy.
+Khan Academy is a 501(c)(3) nonprofit organization with the mission of providing a free, world-class education for anyone, anywhere.
+We use intelligent software, data analytics, and intuitive user interfaces to help students and teachers around the world.
+Our resources cover math, biology, chemistry, physics, history, economics, finance, grammar, preschool learning, and more.
+Khan Academy offers free personalized SAT prep in partnership with the College Board.
+We provide teachers with tools and data so they can help their students develop the skills, habits, and mindsets necessary for success in school and beyond.
+Khan Academy has been translated into dozens of languages, and 15 million people around the globe learn on Khan Academy each month.
+For more information, visit khanacademy.org, join us on Facebook, or follow us on Instagram or Twitter.
 And remember, you can learn anything.

 Cold Spring Harbor Laboratory (Breakthrough Science Lab)